DreamWorks, AwesomenessTV to make original shows for Verizon

-March 11 (Reuters) - Verizon Communications Inc will offer more than 200 hours a year of original online programming from DreamWorks Animation and its AwesomenessTV unit in a bid to reach families and younger viewers who increasingly watch video on mobile devices, the companies said on Wednesday.
+(Reuters) - Verizon Communications Inc will offer more than 200 hours a year of original online programing from DreamWorks Animation and its AwesomenessTV unit in a bid to reach families and younger viewers who increasingly watch video on mobile devices, the companies said on Wednesday.

-The programming will be available only in the United States, under terms of the multiyear deal.
+The programing will be available only in the United States, under terms of the multiyear deal.
 Financial details were not disclosed.

-Verizon has said it will launch an online video service this year but has not provided many details on programming.
+Verizon has said it will launch an online video service this year but has not provided many details on programing.

 The new DreamWorks Animation channel will feature family-oriented live action and animated short-form content from the company known for “Shrek” and “Kung Fu Panda.”